Doctoral Internship in Health Service Psychology

 Supervision Training Module:

 Interns receive four and a half hours of training on theories and methods of supervision during spring quarter.
-Interns are exposed to theories and models of clinical supervision and have opportunity to discuss the integration of theories and practice of supervision.
+Interns are exposed to theories and models of clinical supervision and have the opportunity to discuss the integration of theories and practice of supervision.
 Given CAPS interns do not have the opportunity to supervise a practicum student, interns participated in simulated role plays providing supervision to their peers.
 Interns provide mentoring to a CAPS Peer Educator and receive a half-hour biweekly from the Peer Coordinator for supervision.

 Other Training Activities